garinhughes/terraform/README.md

 This project uses an Azure Storage Account as a remote backend for storing the Terraform state file.
 This ensures state consistency and enables team collaboration.
 The backend is configured in `providers.tf`, and uses the following Azure resources:

 - **Storage Account**: Stores the state file securely in a blob container.
-- **Storage Container**: Dedicated container (e.g., `ghdevcontainer`) for Terraform state blobs.
+- **Storage Container**: Dedicated container (e.g., `tfstatecore`) for Terraform state blobs.
 - **State Locking**: Azure Storage provides state locking to prevent concurrent modifications.

-To use the remote backend, ensure the storage account and container are created (as defined in `main.tf`), then configure your backend block, for example:
+To use the remote backend, ensure the storage account and container are created (as defined in `core/main.tf`), then configure your backend block, for example:

 ```hcl
 terraform {